cbuchner1/ccminer/README.txt

                           blakecoin   use to mine Old Blake 256 blake2s     use to mine Nevacoin (Blake2-S 256) bmw         use to mine Midnight
-                          cryptolight use to mine AEON cryptonight (MEM/2) cryptonight use to mine XMR cryptonight, Bytecoin, Dash, DigitalNote, etc c11/flax    use to mine Chaincoin and Flax decred      use to mine Decred 180 bytes Blake256-14 deep        use to mine Deepcoin
+                          cryptolight use to mine AEON cryptonight variant 1 (MEM/2) cryptonight use to mine original cryptonight
+                          c11/flax    use to mine Chaincoin and Flax decred      use to mine Decred 180 bytes Blake256-14 deep        use to mine Deepcoin